Maca for Energy

-Although the first written reference to the simple root comes from 1553 in a chronicle of the Spanish conquest of the Andes, oral traditions confirm that the root has long been valued as a nutritional supplement, a fertility enhancer for both animals and humans and an energizer.
-Maca’s potency was so valued to the inhabitants of high altitudes in the Andes that it was often used as a currency for trade.
-In addition, warriors, both Incan and Spanish consumed large amounts of Maca root before going into battle in order to increase their energy, prowess and recovery time.
-In more recent times, Maca’s energy boosting properties are one of the major reasons it’s become one of Peru’s top agricultural exports.
+Although the first written reference to maca root comes a chronicle of the Spanish conquest of the Andes from 1553, oral traditions confirm that the root has long been valued as a nutritional supplement, a fertility enhancer and an energizer.
+Maca traditionally had such value to the inhabitants of high altitudes in the Andes that it was often used as a currency for trade.
+In addition, warriors, both Incan and Spanish consumed large amounts of maca root before going into battle in order to increase their energy, prowess and to decrease their recovery time.
+In more recent times, maca root's energy boosting properties are one of the major reasons it’s become one of Peru’s top agricultural exports.

 There are several things Maca does to boost your energy:

 - Maca is a nutritional powerhouse.
 Maca root contains 10.5% protein, 8.5% fiber, 19 essential amino acids, vitamins A, B1, B2, B3, C and D, minerals iron, magnesium, copper, zinc, sodium, potassium, calcium, several glucosinolates, 20 free fatty acids, and unique compounds called macaenes and macamides.
 Full maca nutrition facts.

 - Maca is an adaptogen.
 Adaptogens are very rare plants (another example is ginseng) that raise the physical body’s state of resistance to diseases through physiological and emotional health improvements.
 Adaptogens have a normalizing effect, i.e. counteracting or preventing disturbances to homeostasis brought about by stressors.
 Moreover, they offer a broad range of therapeutic effects without causing any major side effects.